Tomasz Sokołowski (footballer, born 1970): Career

-He began his senior career with MOSiR Pruszcz Gdański in the fall of 1990 upon completing high school, after spending ten years with the club as a youth player.
+Sokołowski began his senior career with MOSiR Pruszcz Gdański in the fall of 1990 upon completing high school, after spending ten years with the club as a youth player.
 He then moved on to Łyna Sępopol in 1991.
 In 1992, he transferred to Stomil Olsztyn and helped them advance to the Ekstraklasa in 1994.

 In 1996, he joined Legia Warsaw.
 He made his debut for Legia in a Champions League quarterfinal against Panathinaikos on 8 March 1996.
 He stayed with the club for almost a decade, with an exception for a brief stint at Maccabi Netanya in 2001.
 While at Legia, he won the Polish championship in 2002, as well as the Polish Cup and Super Cup in 1997.

 In the summer of 2005, he moved to Górnik Łęczna and made 23 appearances in all competitions across the 2005–06 season.
 Before the start of the following campaign, he transferred to second division club Ruch Chorzów and helped them advance to the top division.
 He finished his professional career with Jagiellonia Białystok in 2008.

 He has appeared in 12 games for Poland and scored one goal.